ukhsa-collaboration/pygom/doc/source/profile.rst

     In [7]: ode = common_models.SIR().setParameters([('beta', 0.5), ('gamma', 1.0/3.0)])

-and we assume that we only have observed realization from the **R** compartment
+and we assume that we only have observed realization from the :math:`R` compartment

 .. ipython::